vintlabs/Arduino-Altimeter/README.md

 arduino-ms5xxx Library: https://github.com/Schm1tz1/arduino-ms5xxx

 ## Usage:
+- Connect the 3.3V power, GND, SDA and SCL to the MS5607 module (Again, note that it is 3.3V and not 5V!)
+- Set the address if I2C address is not the default 0x76 (ie: `#define MS5607_ADDRESS 0x77`)
+- Set output type as per below, then upload the sketch

 To use in human-readable serial mode, in Arduino-Altimeter.ino set:
 `#define USE_BLUETOOTH false`
 To use with an HC-05 (or other) serial Bluetooth transceiver set to `true`